Top 11 3D Laser Scanners for Scan to BIM

 Price: on request

-The FARO Freestyle 2.5 is a handheld 3D scanner designed for fast and photorealistic 3D data capture and visualization in real time.
-With a range of 0.4 to 10 meters, the Freestyle 2.5 enables intuitive scanning without the need for additional hardware, as everything is visualized directly on the device.
+The FARO Freestyle 2 is a handheld 3D scanner that captures fast, photorealistic 3D data and visualizes it in real time.
+With a scanning range of 0.4 to 10 meters, it allows users to scan intuitively without needing additional hardware—everything displays directly on the device.

 Mobile laser scanners capture the environment while you are moving, for example walking around the room.
 The more complex scanners are very dependent on the hardware.
 They consist of a measuring head, one or more laser scanners and various cameras or panoramic cameras.
 In order for the sensor to know where it is, it also needs GPS antennas and an inertial navigation system (IMU – Inertial Measurement Unit).